torlakee/Camplight-RewriteForge-Service/README.md

 * Gunicorn and Uvicorn
 * nginx for reverse proxy

-It will be better to isolate the LLM adapter calls in a separate.
+It will be better to isolate the LLM adapter calls in a separate layer.
 It will avoid rate limit abuse or any other malicious intents.